BestTimesToVisit.com Logo

 Rental Car

-Renting a car offers the most flexibility for exploring Lapland at your own pace, especially if you plan to visit multiple smaller villages or remote natural sites.
-Major rental companies operate at airports and in larger towns.
+Provides the most flexibility for exploring Lapland at your own pace, especially for reaching more remote locations or chasing the Northern Lights.
+Major rental companies operate at airports.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.